Kevin Manning (jockey)

 Manning's highest profile victory came in 2008 when he rode New Approach to a half-length victory over Tartan Bearer in the Derby.
 He subsequently won the Irish Champion Stakes and English Champion Stakes on New Approach who is now a leading sire.
 He has also won the Gr 1 Dewhurst Stakes on 5 occasions.

 In 2013 Manning won the 2000 Guineas & St James' Palace Stakes on New Approach's son Dawn Approach.
+He won the same races in 2021 on Poetic Flare.

 Manning is married to Bolger's daughter, Úna.
 The couple have two children.